Hghrv/GDPR-Obfuscator/README.md

           aws configure

-A prompt message should appear inviting to enter your AWS credentials.Ensure that the default region name is set to "eu-west-2", and that the default output format is set to  format as below:
+A prompt message should appear inviting to enter your AWS credentials.Ensure that the default region name is set to "eu-west-2", and that the default output format is set to "json" format as below:

     AWS Access Key ID: ###########
     AWS Secret Access Key: #############